Phreyzer/mo826-1s2022/p4/README.md

 </div>

-The dataset was again ramdonly split into a 80-20 proportion of patients for training and test, the kurtosis was extracted from the image of the lesion (that is, we applyied the mask into the image to obtain only the lesion, and also throwed out the zero pixels with the idea that the model should only be exposed to information of the lesions themselves to be able to distinguish them) and normalized before being given to the classifier.
+The dataset was again ramdomly split into a 80-20 proportion of patients for training and test, the kurtosis was extracted from the image of the lesion (that is, we applyied the mask into the image to obtain only the lesion, and also throwed out the zero pixels with the idea that the model should only be exposed to information of the lesions themselves to be able to distinguish them) and normalized before being given to the classifier.

 The final svm had a accuracy score of 91.2% on the testing set, and will be used to classify lesion types from lupus into stroke or multiple sclerosis.